“I like a good challenge”

 MP: My dream job as a child: I wanted to be a medical doctor.

-You were born in Croatia but you live in Basel since 15 years now.
-Where do you go for holiday: Croatian coast or Swiss Alps?
+You were born in Croatia but you live in Basel for 15 years now.
+Where do you go on holiday: Croatian coast or Swiss Alps?

 What do you find more stressful: homeschooling your two children or running a company?